visit-dav/visit/src/doc/building_visit/Building_Directly_With_CMake.rst

 VISIT_CREATE_XMLTOOLS_GEN_TARGETS : BOOL : ON
     Toggles the creation of build targets to run xmltools code generation.
+    More information can be found in the :ref:`XML Tools<XML Tools>` section of the *Developer Manual*

     **Be careful on Windows**, *all of the codegen targets will be built unless you tell Visual Studio to build the ALL_BUILD project (instead of the Solution).
-This will cause a lot of source files to be regenerated and can cause problems with the build.*
+    This will cause a lot of source files to be regenerated and may cause problems with the build.*

-    More information can be found in the :ref:`XML Tools<XML Tools>` section of the *Developer Manual*

 VISIT_RPATH_RELATIVE_TO_EXECUTABLE_PATH : BOOL : OFF